juanmilkah/indexer/readme.md

 - ### Indexing
   If path to docs is not provided it falls back to the current directory.
-  If the path to index file is not specified the fallback is `index.json`.
+  If the path to index file is not specified the fallback is `index_file`.
   Supported file types:
   (pdf, txt, md, xml, xhtml, html)